top of page

 "CURING ANXIETY" is NOT THE END GOAL...

-Instead, we focus on developing a wiser relationship with anxiety—learning to understand its messages, respond skillfully to its presence with out own natural resources, and navigate its waves with greater ease.
-Through tenderly tending our own experience—even the uncomfortable moments—we discover something profound: anxiety carries wisdom when we learn to listen and respond with skill and compassion and then, something changes.
+Instead, we focus on developing a wiser relationship with anxiety, learning to understand its messages, respond skillfully to its presence with our own natural resources, and navigate its waves with greater ease.
+Through tenderly tending to our own experience, even the uncomfortable moments, we discover something profound: anxiety carries wisdom when we learn to listen and respond with skill and compassion, and then, something changes.

 Copy of Copy of FBM Full Logo (1)_edited.png